Meridian High School already misses Prince Muragizi.

 And when he came in second in the race for homecoming king earlier this school year, he asked Huttash and Brad Muri, the physical education teacher, to escort him at the game.

-It’s a ritual most often performed by parents, but his mother had moved east and was unable to attend.
+It’s a ritual most often performed by parents, but his mother had moved to Missouri and was unable to attend.
 “It really meant a lot to me,” Huttash said.

 BASKETBALL AND WRESTLING

 A prosthetic leg has not restricted Muragizi’s life.
 In elementary school, he played basketball.
 At Meridian High, he took up wrestling.
-With the help of Meridian High coach Muri, and volunteer guidance from Levi Jones, now the Boise State University assistant wrestling coach, Muragizi learned to take advantage of his unique body to wrestle competitively.
+With the help of Muri, his wrestling coach, and volunteer guidance from Levi Jones, now the Boise State University assistant wrestling coach, Muragizi learned to take advantage of his unique body to wrestle competitively.

 Without a leg, he said, he can move in lower on an opponent.
-And Jones helped him develop a vice-like grip to use on his opponent’s arm.
+And Jones helped him develop a vise-like grip to use on his opponent’s arm.

 “You can do a lot of things with that,” Jones said.
 “Without it, the sport would have been so brutal.”